snowplow-referer-parser/referer-parser/README.md

     - ...
 ```

-The number of search engines and the domains they use is constantly growing - we need to keep `search_engines.yml` up-to-date, and hope that the community will help!
+The number of search engines and the domains they use is constantly growing - we need to keep `referers.yml` up-to-date, and hope that the community will help!

+In the future, we may extent `referers.yml` to include non-search engines - e.g. social networks like Facebook or affiliate networks like TradeDoubler.
+If you have any suggestions here, just [let us know] [talk-to-us].

 ## Contributing

-We welcome contributions to Attlib:
+We welcome contributions to refere-parser:

-1. **New search engines and other referrers** - if you spot a search engine missing from `search_engines.yml`, please fork the repo, add the missing entry and submit a pull request
+1. **New search engines and other referrers** - if you notice a search engine missing from `referers.yml`, please fork the repo, add the missing entry and submit a pull request
-2. **Ports of Attlib to other languages** - we welcome ports of Attlib to new programming languages (e.g. Python, JavaScript, PHP)
+2. **Ports of referer-parser to other languages** - we welcome ports of referer-parser to new programming languages (e.g. Python, JavaScript, PHP)
 3. **Bug fixes, feature requests etc** - much appreciated!

 ## Copyright and license

-`search_engines.yml` is based on [Piwik's] [piwik] [`SearchEngines.php`] [piwik-search-engines], copyright 2012 Matthieu Aubry and available under the [GNU General Public License v3] [gpl-license].
+`referers.yml` is based on [Piwik's] [piwik] [`SearchEngines.php`] [piwik-search-engines], copyright 2012 Matthieu Aubry and available under the [GNU General Public License v3] [gpl-license].

 The original Ruby code is copyright 2012 SnowPlow Analytics Ltd and is available under the [Apache License, Version 2.0] [apache-license].